iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/03_Real_River.rst

    : Selecting Property

-From the project property screen, select `Edit` for the coordinate system.
+From the project property screen, select :guilabel:`Edit` for the coordinate system.

 .. figure:: images/03/GELATO/coordinate_setting_02.png
-   :width: 400pt
+   :width: 30%

    : Project Property

-In the coordinate system selection screen, type [japan] in the search box, select [EPSG:6674:JGD2011 / Japan Plane Rectangular CS VI], and click `OK`, then close the project property screen.
+In the coordinate system selection screen, type [japan] in the search box, select [EPSG:6674:JGD2011 / Japan Plane Rectangular CS VI], and click :guilabel:`OK`, then close the project property screen.

 .. figure:: images/03/GELATO/coordinate_setting_03.png
    :width: 400pt

    : Selecting Coordinate System

-From the object browser, select the background image (Internet) of the Geospatial Information Authority of Japan (standard map).
+From the object browser, select the "background image (Internet)" of the "国土地理院(標準地図)".

 .. _03_030: